yushi1007/js-basics-variables-readme/README.md

 ***Top Tip***: When writing JavaScript code, it's good practice to ***never*** set a variable equal to `undefined`.
-Variables will be `undefined` until we explicitly assign a value, so encountering an `undefined` variable is a strong signal that the variable was declared but not assigned prior to the reference.
+Variables will be `undefined` until we explicitly assign a value, so encountering an `undefined` variable is a strong signal that the variable was declared before being used (or, as programmers say, being "referenced").
 That's valuable information that we can use while debugging, and it comes at no additional cost to us.

-Once a variable has been created with `var`, we can reassign it to our heart's content:
+Once a variable has been created with `var`, we can reassign it to our heart's
+content:

 ```js
 var pi = 3.14159;